 Meanwhile, their family package includes two hours of free baby-sitting, so parents can effortlessly add a bit of romance or relaxation into their Barcelona vacation.

 We can help!
 Our Family Vacation Consulting Service can does everything from sourcing/booking accommodations to organizing excursions with vetted family-friendly tour guides.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Family Travel Advisor page.

 Ciao Bambino recommended Spain family hotels